Papers

 Methodology

-The paper focuses on enhancing the BP algorithm for HDPC codes, known for their performance proximity to Shannon capacity with long block lengths but poorer performance for shorter ones as compared to maximum likelihood (ML) decoding.
+The study focuses on enhancing the BP algorithm for HDPC codes, known for their performance proximity to Shannon capacity with long block lengths but poorer performance for shorter ones as compared to maximum likelihood (ML) decoding.
 To address this, the authors embed the Tanner graph representation within a neural network framework, where training adjusts edge weights in the graph, transforming it into what they describe as a "soft" Tanner graph.

 Unlike conventional neural network-based decoders that require an extensive dataset of codewords, this method exploits BP's symmetry property.
 This allows training on a single codeword — specifically the all-zero codeword — significantly reducing the training dataset size, given the decoder's output remains codeword-independent.
 The neural network consists of alternating layers corresponding to variable-to-check and check-to-variable node communications, respectively.